slavpilus/keyboard_layouts/README.md

 # keyboard_layouts
 Collection of keyboard layouts for use with QMK tools.

+Note: Layouts are currently WIP while I learn the layout and tweak the settings.
+Currently only base (alpha) layer is configured, but it should be easily extendable.

 ## License

 This repo uses the Apache License 2.0 except where otherwise indicated.
 See the